How Crisis Turned Us Into Mindful Designers

 NO PAIN NO GAAAAAAIIIIN!!!!!!

 This shout echoes through the park every morning and afternoon when Dennis Dlomo trains dozens of people of all shapes and sizes, including me.
-Just like other profound philosophers and thinkers, Coach Dennis makes the point that through suffering we grow (and our bellies shrink).
+Like many philosophers and thinkers, Coach Dennis makes the point that through suffering we can (sometimes) grow (and our bellies shrink).

 As you may infer from the opener, mindfulness did not come to me gently.
 In fact, I was thrust onto it as the only available raft in a sea of chaos when my life turned upside down.

-With help from various quarters, I was introduced to the idea of mindfulness: taking things slower, learning to accept how I felt, recognizing what can change, and what can’t, and noticing my surroundings with a calm curiosity rather than being judgy.
+With help from various quarters, I was introduced to the idea of mindfulness.
+I was skeptical, and still am at the fix-all prescription mindfulness can become.
+But what I did learn was to take things slower, to learn to accept how I felt, recognize what can change, and what can’t, and to take note of things with curiosity rather than knee-jerk judgment.
 This approach helped me take one step at a time.
-With the right support, I identified the right steps, knowing that these would eventually compound into something bigger.
+With support, I identified the next steps, sensing that these might compound into something better over time.
 One of the first steps was to resign from all my public projects.
-These were huge projects with huge discounts and punishing timeframes - the classic ingredients in a recipe for building disaster and not great for mental health.
+That was super scary.
+These were huge projects, but with stupid discounts and punishing time frames - the classic ingredients in a recipe for building disaster and not great for my mental health.

-I then enrolled in a marketing programme, at first reluctantly, believing marketing and sales to be somewhat sleazy and manipulative.
+I then enrolled in a business coaching and a marketing programme, at first reluctantly, believing marketing and sales to be sleazy and manipulative.
 But the opposite proved true.
-I learned how to identify the value of solving expensive problems as a designer.
+I learned how to identify problems and the value that can be unlocked in understanding and solving them well.
 One of the main assignments during the training was to create a new category for my business.
 Still clinging to my life raft, I decided to structure my practice as a Mindful Design firm.
-With this came clarity and purpose, a new way of looking at, talking about, and practicing architecture that put physical, mental, and financial well-being center stage.
+With this came more clarity and purpose, a way of looking at, talking about, and practicing architecture that integrates physical, mental, and financial well-being.

-The skill that brought everything together was becoming better at communication.
-I enrolled in a course to help engage more meaningfully with my kids who were going through adolescence on the other side of the planet.
-Learning to use active listening, mirroring, I-messages, and a structured way of problem-solving was a complete game-changer!
+But the skill that really helped the most, was becoming better at communication.
+I enrolled in a course to help engage more meaningfully with my kids who were going through adolescence on the other side of the globe.
+Learning to use active listening, mirroring, I-messages, and a structured way of problem-solving was a game-changer!
 So much so, that I enrolled in the next course on personal development based on the same principles.
-I learned how to build deeper understanding and trust within myself, those I love, and the people I work with.
-As an architect, I started helping my clients identify the deeper needs that drive a project by asking the right questions and listening.
-These needs are not always apparent, but once known and articulated, my job, which before felt like trench warfare, became deeply satisfying.
+I learned how to build deeper understanding and trust within myself, connect with those I love, and the people I work with.
+As an architect, I started helping people identify the deeper needs that drive a project by asking questions and listening.
+These needs are not always apparent, but once articulated, they act like a lighthouse guiding everyone involved.

 But